akash-rajak/Dice-Roller-Game/README.md

 # Dice-Roller-App
-A Simple Dice Roller App made with Android Studio.
+->A Simple Dice Roller App made with Android Studio.
-The Language used is Kotlin.
+-> The Language used is Kotlin.
+# Imp Points :
 Requirement for Windows
               - Basics of Kotlin or Java Programming Language.
               - Android studio must be installed.